-For air filters to have any impact on infectious disease, filters must be chosen carefully, properly installed and maintained in appropriate systems to treat recirculating air.
-More importantly, in most buildings and in most cases, filters may not be as effective as other infection control measures such as social distancing and hand washing.
+For air filters to have any impact on infectious diseases, filters must be chosen carefully, properly installed and maintained in appropriate systems to treat recirculating air.
+More importantly, in most buildings and most cases, filters may not be as effective as other infection control measures such as social distancing and hand washing.

-There is no clear answer to this question due to the insufficient data on the nature of the particles and droplets containing COVID-19.
+There is no clear answer to this question due to insufficient data on the nature of the particles and droplets containing COVID-19.
 However, we know that low-efficiency filters are very unlikely to make a difference.

 Properly fitted high-efficiency filters can handle particles of various sizes depending on their capture efficiency.
-The size of pathogens such as viruses and bacteria have been determined.
+The size of pathogens such as viruses and bacteria has been determined.
 Filter selection should be made by considering this information.

 High-efficiency filters may be suitable for your building, but they can also be inefficient.
 A high-efficiency filter can have a high initial pressure drop or accumulate dust and particles very quickly, so it requires frequent filter changes.

 If the high-pressure drop filter is not installed properly and well sealed, it may cause more air to bypass the filter.
 Depending on the design of your system, a high-pressure drip filter may also reduce the amount of air released into the environment, making the filter less effective and causing other problems with other parts of the ventilation system.